grippy/tempest/README.md

 # Tempest

-Tempest is a message processing framework written in Rust and inspired by Apache Storm (hence the name).
+Tempest is a message processing framework, written in Rust, and inspired by Apache Storm (hence the name).

+Similar to Storm, this framework constructs `Topologies` for processing messages polled from a `Source` (i.e. Spouts).

+Topologies are constructed as `Pipelines` (directed acyclic graphs) of `Tasks` (i.e. Bolts).

 ## Motivation